Lac qui Parle Valley School District: High school

 Opened in the fall of 1991 for grades 7–12, LQPVHS is a combination of the surrounding school districts of Madison, Marietta, Nassau, Appleton, Milan and Bellingham.

 Activities and athletics

 Lac qui Parle Valley School District offers these activities and athletics to its students through the Minnesota State High School League.

+The school also hosts a Knowledge Bowl team, FFA club, FCCLA club, as well as drama performances.